Civ 6 best Pantheon list – introduction

-Dance of the aurora
+Dance of the Aurora

 Holy site districts get plus one faith from adjacent tundra tiles.
-Dance of the Aurora is the perfect kind of middle-use case scenario pantheon if you’re playing Russia, sometimes Canada.
+Dance of the Aurora is the perfect middle-use case scenario pantheon if you’re playing Russia, sometimes Canada.
 It can be a game-breaking powerful pantheon pick if you’re playing the suitable Russia game.
 We think this is a b-tier pantheon of having to give it a tier rating.
 If you’re around the tundra and you’re having a good time, Dance of the Aurora is a fine pick.

 Holy site districts get plus one faith from adjacent desert tiles.
 It does help make those desert tiles useful.
-If you’re not building wonders on desert tiles, they’re useless tiles that are just sitting up and hogging space in your empire.
+If you’re not building wonders on desert tiles, they’re useless tiles just sitting up and hogging space in your empire.
 We can think of a scenario in which Desert Folklore could be useful.
 It would probably come up, but most likely, we would pick a different Pantheon.
 We would give this a C rating as there probably is a scenario where this Pantheon might be helpful.
 It’s undoubtedly pickable but only in very niche cases.

 Two amenities and plus 2 housing to cities if they have Holy site districts adjacent to a river.
 Anytime you’re playing the Khmer Civ, River goddess is an excellent pick.
 There are lots of use case scenarios for this.
 We think it ranks lower than some of the best picks, but if you’re building holy sites, putting them next to the river is not usually the best idea, but amenities and housing are very valuable.
 While we prefer other ways to get those things, we can sometimes see other than Khmer games where River goddess might be a reasonable pick for any of your games.
 A C+, River Goddess is fine, especially on Khmer.